cyberphone/json-canonicalization/README.md

 - Lexical sorting of properties in a *recursive* process
 - Array data is also included in the process *but element order remains untouched*

 Note: The sorting algorithm depends on that strings are represented as arrays of 16-bit unsigned integers where each integer holds a *single* UCS2/UTF-16 code unit.
-The sorting is based on pure value comparisons, independent from locale settings.
+The sorting is based on pure value comparisons, independent of locale settings.

 ### Lexical Ordering